 Academic Integrity-Plagiarism and Cheating: "It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
 The attempt of any student to present as his or her own any work which he or she has not honestly performed is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension" (SPC General Catalog, p.
 23).
 "Complete honesty is required of the student in the presentation of any and all phases of course work.
 This applies to quizzes of whatever length as well as to final examinations, to daily reports and to term papers" (SPC General Catalog, p.
 23).
 Students should consult the General Catalog on p.
 23 for the college's detailed policies on plagiarism and cheating.
-Failure to comply with these policies will result in an F for the assignment and can result in an F for the course if circumstances warrant.
+Failure to comply with these policies will result in an F for the course if circumstances warrant.